jporeilly/LDC--Installation/01-Infrastructure/01-Environment/infrastructure.md

 ### <font color='red'>LDC 7.0 Master / Worker Nodes</font>

-These servers were deployed as Unbuntu 20.04 LTS server images.
+These servers are deployed as Unbuntu 20.04 LTS headless images.
 Each of the nodes in the cluster has been configured with a 'k8s' user with sudo priviliges.

-<font color='green'>The Master and Worker Nodes have been configured with the required user.</font>
+<font color='green'>The Master and Worker Nodes have been configured with k8s user.</font>

 ``update all nodes:``
 ```